 Looking after your physical health has a big impact on how you are feeling emotionally and mentally.
 At times like these, it can be easy to fall into unhealthy patterns of behaviour which in turn can make you feel worse.
-Try to eat healthy, well-balanced meals, drink enough water, exercise inside where possible and outside once a day, and try to avoid smoking and alcohol in excess.
-Following general healthy living advice such as this will support you to remain positive, strong and managing stress during this challenging time.
+Try to eat healthy, well-balanced meals, keep well hydrated, be active and try to avoid smoking and alcohol in excess.
+Following general healthy living advice such as this will support you to remain positive, strong and managing stress during these challenging times.

 We've included some hints, tips and links to support you to stay physically healthy below:

-Our wellbeing and lifestyle coaches are available to support you to improve your physical health.
-The coaches can offer 1-1 or group physical activity training and individual weight management support.
+Our wellbeing and lifestyle coaches are available to support you to improve your physical health and provide mental health first aid support.
+The coaches can offer 1-1 or group sessions to support you with your physical activity goals, weight management and mental health awareness.
 All staff will be asked to undertake a short screening exercise prior to any activities taking place.
 This is to ensure your safety and wellness and to support staff who may have medical conditions or disabilities.
-Please contact firstname.lastname@example.org for information and advice.
+Please contact firstname.lastname@example.org for more information and advice.

 Why not try Couch to 5K?

 Couch to 5K is a running plan for absolute beginners.
 Often when trying to get into exercise, we can overdo it, feel defeated and give up when we're just getting started.Couch to 5K works because it starts with a mix of running and walking to gradually build up your fitness and stamina.
 The plan involves 3 runs a week, with a day of rest in between, and a different schedule for each of the 9 weeks.

 We have teamed up with A Pathway to Health to launch a FREE online functional yoga class for staff.
 Classes are pre-recorded and are different each week.
 Classes last for 45 minutes and can be accessed on any device.